breadboardengineer1234/QuickNet/docs/benchmarks.md

 | **QuickNet** | **22.52** | **3.68x** | **142.24** |

 ### RemoteFunction Test
-Unlike the other tests, the RemoteFunction test is conducted by sending a table of 500 numbers 1000 times per frame with a response of a table of 500 booleans for every send.
+The RemoteFunction test is conducted by sending a table of 500 numbers 1000 times per frame with a response of 500 booleans for every send.
+Each send is wrapped in a task.spawn to ensure they are not blocked.
 The metrics are recorded at the end of a 5 minute period.
-This test helps us observe performance degradation over an extended period of heavy load.

 | Networking Tool | FPS | FPS Scale | Kbps
 |--------------------|------------------------|--------------------|----------------|